microprediction/m6/docs/clarifications.md

 We can't collect the -1 unless sum w_i=1 which is not true if there are shorts.

+### Resolution:

+Formula is corrected and no longer assumes sum of weights is unity.

 ## 2. Benchark portfolio